"True" self-avoiding walks on general trees: Introduction

-It is worth noting that quasi-independent percolation was introduced by Lyons \cite{Lyons1989} and has since found applications in the study of several models of random walks on trees, including random walks in random environments \cite{LP1992, CNT2026}, once-reinforced random walks \cite{CKS2020}, random walks among random conductances \cite{CHK2019}, and once-excited random walks \cite{LN2026}.
+It is worth noting that quasi-independent percolation was introduced by Lyons \cite{Lyons1989} and has since been used as a standard framework in the analysis of several models of random walks on trees, including random walks in random environments \cite{LP1992, CNT2026}, once-reinforced random walks \cite{CKS2020}, random walks among random conductances \cite{CHK2019}, and once-excited random walks \cite{LN2026}.
 In these models, the relevant ruin probabilities and the quasi-independence of the associated percolation can often be established directly by coupling with the classical gambler's ruin problem for the birth-and-death process on $\Z_+$.
 For TSAWs, however, this coupling technique no longer applies due to the strong dependence on the past trajectory of the process.
-We believe that our approach, based on the analysis of the Markov chain recording the number of backward steps, is not specific to TSAWs and may extend to a broader class of self-interacting processes on trees.
+We believe that our approach, based on the analysis of the Markov chains recording the number of backward steps and forward steps, is not specific to TSAWs and may extend to a broader class of self-interacting processes on trees.